Borisvl/bigbash/Readme.md

 - you're a sysop who wants to do simple aggregations without installing a database on your machine
 - you're feeling uncomfortable to spin up a Big Data stack just to crunch a couple gigabytes of data

+Head over to [BigBash It!](http://bigbash.it) to try the converter online!

 Important Disclaimer
 -----------------
 BigBash is currently not meant for use in production or in a commercial setting.